GDGToulouse/site-devfest-2019/content/blog/cfp.md

 draft: false
 ---

-DevFest Toulouse will take place October 3rd, 2019 at Pierre Baudis congress center.
+DevFest Toulouse will take place on October 3rd, 2019 at Pierre Baudis congress center.
 Our fourth edition will gather 900 attendees!

 While waiting for the D-day do not hesitate to propose a talk at [DevFest Toulouse CFP](https://conference-hall.io/public/event/HJRThubF4uYPkb7jSUxi).
 It is now open and this year it will be for 2 months only (from March the 25th to Mai the 25th.)